NajiElKotob/Awesome-TTT/README.md

 {Awesome Works in Progress}

 ## Engagement Strategies
-* Problem-based Learning | Connect learning to the real world
+* Problem-based Learning | Connect learning to the real world.
 * Role playing
 * Gamification
 * Simulations
 * Group work and collaboration
 * Brain breaks
-* Be personable | Know your students and letting them get to know you
+* Be personable | Know your students and letting them get to know you.
+* Think-pair-share (TPS) | Collaborative learning strategy where students work together to solve a problem or answer a question about an assigned reading.
 * Encourage friendly competition
 * Laugh together